DisCEdge: Distributed Context Management for Large Language Models at the Edge: DisCEdge Architecture

 \subsection{Context Manager}

-The Context Manager is the core component of each edge node, acting as an intelligent middleware between the client and the LLM Service.
-Its primary responsibility is to manage the lifecycle of user context, which includes session history, user preferences, and regional data.
+The Context Manager acts as an intelligent middleware between the client and the LLM Service, managing the lifecycle of user context.

-Upon receiving a request, the Context Manager first assigns a user and a session identifier if they are not already present.
-To provide a strong consistency on top of the eventual consistency of the KV store, our system leverages a lightweight, client-driven consistency protocol.
-The Context Manager uses a turn counter, provided by the client, to verify that its local version of the session context is up-to-date.
-This mechanism ensures context consistency before the request is forwarded to the LLM Service.
-This client-driven approach is well-suited for mobile scenarios, as the client is the ultimate source of truth for the interaction sequence, making it a simple yet robust mechanism to ensure session integrity as users roam between edge nodes.
+Upon receiving a request, it assigns user and session identifiers if absent.
+To provide strong consistency on top of the KV store's eventual consistency, DisCEdge leverages a lightweight, client-driven protocol.
+The Context Manager uses a client-provided turn counter to verify its local session context is up-to-date before forwarding the request.
+This approach is well-suited for mobile scenarios, as the client is the ultimate source of truth for the interaction sequence, ensuring session integrity as users roam between edge nodes.

-To improve efficiency, we maintain session context in pre-tokenized form.
-By doing so, the Context Manager can rapidly construct context-aware prompts for the LLM Service, eliminating the overhead of repeated tokenization for each interaction within a session.
-Each Context Manager operates in a decentralized manner, making decisions autonomously based on its local state and the information contained within the incoming request.